mehwaffle10/Waffle_Balance/README.md

 ### Respawn
 - Reduced from 10 to 8 seconds
 - No longer forced to builder on next map
+- You lose spawn immunity if you click a mouse button or walk off tent
+	- You can still swap classes

 ### Resupplies
 - Removed for builders